|

-This article is from a St. Mark's
+This article is from a St. Mark's Polyposis

-the article to be reproduced below.
+to be reproduced below.

 The

-Wolfson Unit for Endoscopy was established in
+Wolfson Unit for Endoscopy was established in 1996 as

-with modern high-technology facilities for outpatients
+high-technology facilities for outpatients and inpatients,

-and inpatients, whether NHS or private.
+whether NHS or private.

 Personal Screening